White River Pacific Right Bank Flood Protection Project

 - selecting a preferred alternative.

-A public outreach process is underway; the first step in the process is scoping.
+A public outreach process began in March 2018 with scoping, the first step in the EIS process.
 The goal of scoping is to gather input from all interested stakeholders about concerns, past conditions, and ideas related to the project.
-The scoping process includes a public comment period and meeting, held on March 27, 2018.
+The scoping process included a public comment period and meeting held on March 27, 2018.
+A summary of the public scoping process and the comments received during the scoping period are included in an Environmental Scoping Report (August 2018).
 Information from scoping will be used to develop project alternatives evaluated in the EIS.

-- Pacific Right Bank Flood Protection Project Scoping Meeting Presentation (301.93 KB)
+- Pacific Right Bank Flood Protection Project Scoping Meeting Presentation (PDF, 302 KB)

-- Pacific Right Bank Flood Protect Project Scoping Meeting Posters (2.56 MB)
+- Pacific Right Bank Flood Protect Project Scoping Meeting Posters (PDF, 2.56 MB)

 New information will be available on this webpage as the SEPA and future public outreach efforts are scheduled.